gatsbyjs/gatsby/docs/contributing/how-to-make-a-reproducible-test-case.md

 - Proof of the bug: Sometimes a bug is caused by some combination of settings on your machine.
 A reproducible test case allows contributors to pull down your build and test it on their machines as well.
 This helps verify and narrow down the cause of a problem.
 - Get help with fixing your bug: If someone else can reproduce your problem, they often have a good chance of fixing the problem.
 It's almost impossible to fix a bug without first being able to reproduce it.

-## **What if I’m unable to create a reproducible test case?**
+What if I’m unable to create a reproducible test case?

-For Gatsby Cloud users, If you can’t create a reproducible test case, you can grant us access to you site by giving us repo permissions to reproduce the issue, creating a video of the issue preferably with [loom](https://www.loom.com/). if it’s an issue with your CMS, you can share the credentials( or create an account for us using support@gatsbyjs.com) and the reproduction steps.

-### **For Build issues:**
+For Gatsby Cloud users, please provide the requested information below as it applies to your issue.

 1. Link to the failed build as seen [here](https://support.gatsbyjs.com/hc/en-us/articles/360053099173-Build-Logs)
 2. Screenshot of the error
 3. Workspace name
 4. Link to the repo for the reproducible test case

-### **For Hosting issues:**

-1. Share the path to the problematic URL
+5. Path to the problematic URL
-2. What is the expected behavior of this URL?
+6. What is the expected behavior of this URL?
-3. What are you experiencing on your end?
+7. What are you experiencing on your end?
-4. Screenshot of the error message and screenshot of browser console
+8. Screenshot of the error message and screenshot of browser console 9  Video recording of the issue.
+You'll find [loom](https://www.loom.com/) to be helpful for recordings.

 ### **For CMS Issues:**